Biden speaks with senators on voting rights as Democrats move to prioritize legislation on the issue

 “If we can get the congressional voting rights done, we should do it.
 If we can’t, we’ve got to keep going.
 There’s nothing domestically more important than voting rights.”

-Biden will speak at South Carolina State University on Friday, where he said earlier this week he plans to emphasize the importance of protecting voting rights.
 The president has faced anger from civil rights leaders and others over the lack of legislative action this year.

 The Biden administration has taken executive actions to combat GOP attempts to chip away at voting rights.